Study load

 Explore the fascinating world of the human mind and behaviour and open doors to broad career paths.

-The APAC accredited Bachelor of Psychological Science covers a range of subjects on human thought and behaviour, including developmental, cognitive, social, abnormal, and personality psychology.
+The APAC accredited Bachelor of Psychological Science covers a range of units on human thought and behaviour, including developmental, cognitive, social, abnormal, and personality psychology.

 Throughout your studies, you will develop a solid foundation to equip you with the communication, research, critical thinking and problem-solving skills required to meet the high demand for graduates in psychology.
 The Bachelor of Psychological Science with Federation University Online is a unique offering that expands your career outcomes by covering practical sought-after skills that can be applied in the growing community and human services sector.

-If you wish to become a qualified psychologist, the Bachelor of Psychological Science is a pathway to fourth year programs.
+If you wish to become a qualified psychologist, the Bachelor of Psychological Science is a pathway to fourth year courses.

 Course structure